ashiishme/FPS-Game/README.md

 <a href="https://docs.unrealengine.com/en-US/index.html">Unreal Engine</a>.
 </p>

 <p align="center"> I am looking for programmers, artists, writers, music artists and audio producers, and designers.
-This project will be completely open-source and possibly have a multiplayer feature.</p>
+This project will be completely open-source and possibly have a multiplayer feature.
+The project will begin sometime in late February or early March, at the latest.</p>
 <p align="center"> Let's make a game!</p>